klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```
 Safely transfers the ownership of a given token id to another address.
 If the target address is a contract, it must implement IERC721Receiver.onERC721Received, which is called upon a safe transfer, and return the magic value bytes4(keccak256("onERC721Received(address,address,uint256,bytes)")); otherwise, the transfer is reverted.

-Note that safeTransferFrom method will be executed through sending a transaction to the KIP-8 token contract.
+Note that the safeTransferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**